venancius/fa/README.md

 ## Setup ETL

-1. Install all requirements ( You can put and run the Dockerfile from the test_db repo )
+1. Install all requirements ( You can copy and run the Dockerfile from the test_db repo )
 2. Import the datasource, all necessary information is already listed on the page
 3. Execute `emp_attendances.sql` and `emp_leaves.sql`
 3. Run `yarn install`